RayAndrade/TheRayCode/Csharp/Creational/Builder/README.md

 ### **What is the Builder Pattern?**
 The Builder Pattern is a **Creational Design Pattern** that constructs complex objects step-by-step, separating the construction process from the object’s representation.
-It’s widely applicable in object-oriented programming languages like C#, Java, and PHP.
+It’s widely applicable in object-oriented programming languages like C#P.

 ---